bzvnr/Renumber-Textile-References/README.md

 Automatically renumber [explicitly numbered references in Textile](https://textile-lang.com/doc/footnotes) by order of their appearance in text.

 This project is currently designed to target a [<textarea>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) on a webpage.
-[Click here to view the program in action on a webpage](https://bzvnr.github.io/Renumber-Textile-References/).
+[Click here to use the project on a provided webpage](https://bzvnr.github.io/Renumber-Textile-References/).

 ## Rationale